filipljung/TicTacToe/README.md

 ## FAQ

+about TicTacToe is a game

 #### How did you make the game?
-i try to make it as simple to play as possible with print just like Welcome to my computer Quiz and if you guess correct it will print correct answer and add a point to your score that you will see in the end.
+i try to make it as simple to play as possible and make it easy to understand how to play it so everybody can play